Friday, July 31, 2015

 Clubbing animals is fun!

 The object is to explore the prehistoric lands looking for food to feed your hungry family.
 This means we have a typical platformer to run & leap our way through a 16-bit Jurassic Park.
 Along the way are a variety of pitfalls and exciting places to discover: caves are always interesting as they offer goodies to consume along the way.
-But watch yourself because these aren't normally vacant of cute, fluffy dangers!
+But watch yourself because these caves aren't dark and creepy at all plus something cute and fluffy might be inside lol!

 The joystick controls are simple and perform very well.
 I love the freedom to move during the jumps and clubbing your prey is great fun and perfectly timed so you never feel too close or stuck in a tight corner.
 Considering this is STOS, I'm really impressed with the response and overall feel which makes exploring a bunch of fun.